aatishb/patterncollider/README.md

 All code in this repository with no prior license is published under the open-source [MIT License](https://github.com/aatishb/patterncollider/blob/main/LICENSE).

-## What Is This?

-Pattern Collider is a tool for generating and exploring quasiperiodic tiling patterns.
-Every pattern that you create has a custom URL that you can bookmark & share.
-Learn more about how it works by watching the Minute Physics video.

-VIDEO SCREENSHOT

-### What are Quasiperiodic Patterns?
+## What are Quasiperiodic Patterns?

 Quasiperiodic patterns are patterns that don't repeat themselves when you slide in any direction, but where every motif (i.e. every cluster of tiles) occurs infinitely often throughout the pattern.
 The most famous example of a quasiperiodic tiling is the [Penrose Tiling](https://en.wikipedia.org/wiki/Penrose_tiling).
 Quasiperiodic patterns can also be found in [medieval Islamic Art](https://link.springer.com/article/10.1007/s12210-020-00969-9), and they occur in nature in the form of [quasicrystals](https://en.wikipedia.org/wiki/Quasicrystal).